 In terms of looks this game isn’t some over produced thing, but it has style and charm and it is a lovely pixel art piece that doesn’t sacrifice in quality for it’s simple design, but instead gives you enough to appreciate just how hard the designers worked to bring the story to fruition.

 This game is a journey in more ways than one, you just get absorbed in the trials and tribulations of your character, and enter a world that feels real and yet self-contained.
 I even liked the special appearance of Justin Amirkhani (who I was lucky enough to get an Interview with) and Jake Reardon, the games developers who you can find at Coffee shops and elsewhere around the world you are visiting, you can even visit the Vagabond Dog studio if you’d like as well.

 All in all, Always Sometimes Monsters is as I said up top tremendous, it has so much emotion, so much choice, so many endings and you just can’t help but be swept away in the intensity of it all.
 It was so thought provoking and dark and yet hopeful, so with all of that I strongly suggest you get yourself a copy on Steam for £6.99/$8.83.
-Always Sometimes Monsters has a tentative upcoming sequel entitled Sometimes Always Monsters which you can pre-order now, and while there’s no scheduled release date I’d say that based on the first game, this one is well worth pre-ordering, which you can do by clicking this link.
+Always Sometimes Monsters has a sequel called Sometimes Always Monsters which you can order now by clicking this link.
 Enjoy!

 First Published on: https://offtherecordblog.org/